Madhav-MKNC/network-crawler/README.md

 # network-crawler
-Python network scanner and an ARP spoofing script
+Python network scanner and an ARP spoofing script.

 Uses python3-scapy module for creating and sending ARP packets to the Network for the sake of Host discovery (nodes connected to the Network).